glisak/Rhetos-wiki/Persisting-the-computed-data.md

 ## Automatic recompute on deployment

+"Recompute" in Rhetos refers to the process of updating (also inserting and deleting) the persisted data in a table to match the new data provided by the source.

 On each deployment (running *DeployPackages.exe*), for each computation that is marked with **KeepSynchronized**, Rhetos checks if a sources for the computed data has been modified.
 It if detects that the source has changed, it will automatically update (recompute) the persisted data.